thoughtspot/thoughtspot.github.io/_appliance/amazon-linux-2/al2-install-online.md

 ---
 title: [Install the ThoughtSpot application on online clusters that use Amazon Linux 2]
 summary: "Install ThoughtSpot on Amazon Linux 2 online clusters."
-last_updated: 6/4/2020
+last_updated: 6/8/2020
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 Before starting the install, complete the [pre-installation steps]({{ site.baseurl }}/appliance/amazon-linux-2/al2-prerequisites.html).
+If you are using the [AWS SSM agent](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html){:target="_blank"} as an alternative to SSH, you must run the Ansible playbook and all commands on the __SSM console__.

 In an online cluster, the hosts can access the public repositories to download the required packages.